Kurlov/Demogods/src/gui/README.md

 * make sure you have imported all dependencies in your html file (see **main.html** for example);
 * create instance of GUI class via `new GUI();`
 * you will need a webserver to run;
+* Note: each API method belongs to it's own game state, and doesn't work if other state is active (nothing will happen if you do so)

 ## API:
+### mainMenu state:
 * `showMainMenu()` - shows main menu
 * `play()` - starts playing session.
-Parameters may be set both before and during this state.
 Currently called from main menu by big fancy "GO" button;

+### play state:
 * `setPlayer1Health(health)` - obviously, sets player 1 health level (seen in top-left corner).
 Parameter is number;
 * `setPlayer2Health(health)` - same for player 2;
 * `addPlayer1Card(id, imageUrl)` - adds a card to first players' deck. **Id** must be unique string(still no checking implemented though), **imageUrl** is used for dynamic image loads (not implemented too, so it doesn't matter right now); sprite defined by id, which should be the same as image id preloaded during preload state; returns Card object;